- List of FSSAI Food License Category

 Specific FSSAI Standards for Different Types of Milk Products

-Specific standards for different types of milk products, such as cream, butter, ghee, cheese, yogurt, ice cream are as follows:
+Specific standards for different types of milk products, such as cream, butter, ghee, cheese, yogurt, and ice cream are as follows:

 - Cream: Cream is the fatty layer of milk that floats to the top when milk settles or is isolated using centrifugal methods.
 It must possess a minimum fat content of 25% and a moisture level not exceeding 72%.
 No sugars, starches, or extraneous additives are permissible.